Sunday, February 24, 2013

 On my way to Yuilsa Entrance, the taxi driver warned me of the strong wind at the top of Mt.
 Taebaek.
 I have no idea how strong or cold the wind would be until much later.
 I arrived at my start point just before sunrise.
 The entrance fee to Mt.
 Taebaek was 2,000won.
 I was all ready to start my ascent after sunrise which was about 7:30am.
 A few people were already ahead of me.
 They pulled away quite fast as I was busy taking pictures of the snow scenery.
 Soon, I lost sight of them.

-7:34am at Yuilsa Entrance - the starting point.
+7:34am at Yuilsa Entrance.
 The highest peak of Mt Taebaek, General Peak (장군봉, 將軍峰), is 3.7km away.

 It was a cold freezing day.
 Despite four-layer of clothing, I have to keep moving to keep warm.
 It is known that cold has adverse effect on battery life.
 It did not take long for my third-party camera battery to go flat, but luckily, the original manufacturer battery saved the day.
 Lesson learnt: third-party battery may be cheaper but it is made with lower specifications and will likely not function under extreme conditions like under -20°C.